gedw99/x-upspin/README.md

-x-upsin
+# x-upsin

-https://github.com/upspin playground for quick prototyping
+playground for quick prototyping of https://github.com/upspin